iuri-cv/iuri-cv/README.md

 - 👋 🔬🧫💻 Hi, I’m Iuri.
 I have a BSc in Pharmacy and PhD in Sciences with focus on Cell and Tissue Biology.
-- 👀 I am interested in bioimage analysis with a focus on light microscopy, extracellular matrix and cancer.
+- 👀 I am interested in bioimage analysis with a focus on light microscopy, mechanotransduction, extracellular matrix and cancer.
 - 🌱 I’m currently learning about Python, Deep Learning and macro scripting in Fiji.
 - 💞️ I’m looking forward to collaborate on any project related to my areas of interest.
 - 📫 You can reach me @ iuricv@gmail.com